SannapaneniBharadwaj/Predicting_Fault_in_an_industrial_Unit/README.md

+## Problem Description
+ExampleCo, Inc has a problem: maintenance on their widgets is expensive.
+They have contracted with Tagup to help them implement predictive maintenance.
+They want us to provide a model that will allow them to prioritize maintenance for those units most likely to fail, and in particular to gain some warning---even just a few hours!---before a unit does fail.

+They collect two kinds of data for each unit.
+First, they have a remote monitoring system for the motors in each unit, which collects information about the motor (rotation speed, voltage, current) as well as two temperature probes (one on the motor and one at the inlet).
+Unfortunately, this system is antiquated and prone to communication errors, which manifest as nonsense measurements.
+Second, they have a rule-based alarming system, which can emit either warnings or errors; the system is known to be noisy, but it's the best they've got.

+They have given us just over 100MB of historical remote monitoring data from twenty of their units that failed in the field.
+The shortest-lived units failed after a few days; the longest-lived units failed after several years.
+Typical lifetimes are on the order of a year.
+This data is available in .csv files under `data/train` in this repository.
+In addition, they have provided us with operating data from their thirty active units for the past month; this data is available under `data/test` in this repository.

+You have two main objectives.
+First, **tell us as much as you can about the process that generated the data**.
+Does it show meaningful clustering?
+Do the observations appear independent?
+How accurately can we forecast future observations, and how long a window do we need to make an accurate forecast?
+Feel free to propose multiple models, but be sure to discuss the ways each is useful and the ways each is not useful.
+Second, **predict which of the thirty active units are most likely to fail**.
+The data from these units are in `data/test`.

+## Work Done
 #### Data Preprocessing and exploratory analysis

 1) After inspecting the given data from RMS00 unit, I've realized that there are very large outliers and seasonality in the data.
 So, I've removed the outliers using IQR method and removed the seasonality by subtracting it with a modeled seasonal function.